gina-santana/Adverse-Drug-Events/README.md

 ### Data Overview:

-* 7 tables with case ID as common element to each:
+* 7 tables with 'primaryid' as the common element to each:
   * **Demographics**
     * 394,066 rows, 34 columns
   * **Drug information**